 The home buying process is a stressful affair.
 This is most likely the single largest financial investment anyone will make in their lives.
 Therefore it is important that you prepare for buying a home in advance.
 Working vigorously towards debt relief and being smart in your financial management is key to a solid foundation in the process.
-The most important part of buying a home is deciding ahead of time what you can afford.
+The most important part of being a first time home buyer is deciding ahead of time what you can afford.
 From then on, you take the steps to prepare for a long-term financial commitment.

 Advice to Prepare for Buying a Home:

 - Check & improve credit – It is important to check your credit report with all three credit reporting agencies.
 This ensures there is no erroneous information on individual credit reports.
 Consumers should focus on making their credit score as strong as possible.
 With a score of 760 or higher, consumers can qualify for the lowest interest rates.
 Anything below can still qualify, but the interest rates will be higher.